jboss-set/prbz-overview/README.md

         }
     ]

-Since one payload update can sometimes take several minutes due to server side network latency.
-It's required to increase default timeout value in transactions subsystem.
+Since one payload update can sometimes takes several minutes due to server side network latency.
+It's required to increase default timeout value in transactions subsystem to a bigger value depends on the network condition.

 	<coordinator-environment default-timeout="300"/>

-Replace protocol "HTTP/1.1" by "Http11NioProtocol" in web subsystem to avoid possible java.net.socketinputstream.socketread0 hangs thread due to a high processing time or unhealthy state of remote service provider.

-	protocol="org.apache.coyote.http11.Http11NioProtocol"

-Note： Unfortunately，it depends on a SNAPSHOT version of [assistant](https://github.com/soul2zimate/assistant) by the moment.
-Therefore, it needs a pre-build assistant into your local maven repository.

 #Deployment
 ------------